Defensins

 Defensins are expressed via NOD receptors.

-Numerous occurrences on the skin and mucous membrane surfaces of mammals.
+Abundant occurrence on skin and mucosal surfaces of mammals.

-Granules of neutrophilic granulocytes consist of up to 30% defensins.
+Granulae of neutrophil granulocytes consist of up to 30% defensins.

 The body's own production of defensins increases during inflammatory reactions.

-Presumed mechanism of action: Defensins have many cationic and hydrophobic amino acid residues.
+Presumed mechanism of action: Defensins have a large number of cationic and hydrophobic amino acid residues.
 The positive charges react with negatively charged phospholipid groups of the external bacterial cell membrane.
-A so-called electrostatic "peptide carpet" is induced by these attractive forces, which leads to the formation of pores in the membrane and finally to their destruction.
+A so-called electrostatic "peptide carpet" is induced by these attractive forces, which leads to the formation of pores in the bacterial membrane and ultimately to its destruction.

 LiteratureThis section has been translated automatically.

-1. Rieg S et al (2006) Generation of multiple stable dermcidin-derived antimicrobial peptides in sweat of different body sites.
+8. Rieg S et al. (2006) Generation of multiple stable dermcidin-derived antimicrobial peptides in sweat of different body sites.
 J Invest Dermatol.
 126: 354-365

 Authors